strixPanahu/csci1620_lab05/README.md

 - [x] 7.)
 The contents of your output.csv file should be identical to sample.csv when your program is done

-	* (please note the last row contains the average X-DSPAM-Confidence).
+  - [x] a.)
+Please note the last row contains the average X-DSPAM-Confidence).

 - [x] 8.)
 Once all the data is sent to output.csv, print Data stored! to the console to let users know your program is done.